jlpteaching/dinocpu/assignments/assignment-3.md

 # Part I: Re-implement the CPU logic and add pipeline registers

-In this part, you will be implementing a full pipelined processor with the exception of forwarding, branch prediction, and hazards.
+In this part, you will be implementing a full pipelined processor with the exception of forwarding and hazards.
 After you finish this part, you should be able to correctly execute any *single instruction* application.

 **This is the biggest part of this assignment, and is worth the most points.**